kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ### Prerequisites for building the scheduler+plugin

-The following tools are required (if Windows host, use WSL2 w/ e.g. Ubuntu) to build and run the scheduler with the plugin:
+The following tools are required (if Windows host, use WSL2 w/ e.g. Ubuntu) to build the scheduler+plugin:

 - `git` (tested with 2.43.0)
 - `make` (tested with 4.3)